Step 1 Preliminary considerations, tools, materials

 next to it.

-When placed against a wall, the distance to that wall must be at least 22 cm.
+When placing against a wall, the distance from the base layer to that wall must be at least 4 cm, so that there is room for the glue clamps during gluing.

 And furthermore: a separate air supply is not necessary, but the ventilation of the room must be sufficient.